|About OHP||What is the Oregon Health Plan?|

 - Financial transactions: Non-claim-specific payouts to or refunds from providers; accounts receivable information

-- Leverage Claims Payable - Not paid: Lists the claims the providers must pre-pay before DMAP can process them.
+- Leverage Claims Payable - Not paid: Lists the claims the providers must pre-pay before OHA can process them.
 Learn how to read this section and your RA summary to find out how much you need to pay.

 - Summary: All activity reported to the RA